Ahmed-Osama18/SwagLabs_Appium/README.md

-# SwagLabs - Appium
+# SwagLabs - Appium:robot:
 ![Logo](https://www.saucedemo.com/static/media/Login_Bot_graphic.20658452.png)

- Testing some test cases for SwagLabs APK with appium using java and selenium while adding shaft in the pom.xml to get the reporting features and more. :robot:
+ Testing some test cases for SwagLabs APK with appium using java and selenium while adding shaft in the pom.xml to get the reporting features and more.

- ## :dart:Test Cases
+ ## Test Cases:dart:

  - Login with valid username and passowrd.:smile: